Spatial enantioseparation of gaseous chiral molecules: Introduction

 \section{Introduction}

-The left- and right-handed chiral molecules (called ``enantiomers'') coexist in many biologically active compounds.
-Usually, only one form of enantiomers is biologically beneficial, while the other one is useless or even harmful.
+The left- and right-handed chiral molecules (called enantiomers) coexist in many biologically active compounds.
+Usually, only one form of enantiomer is biologically beneficial, while the other one is useless or even harmful.
 Thus, the enantioseparation of chiral molecules is fundamentally significant in organic chemistry~\cite{Latscha}, pharmacology~\cite{Hutt,Ariens,Eriksson,Teo}, and biochemistry~\cite{Gal,Leitereg,Hyttel}.
 It also becomes an important topic in atomic, molecular, and optical physics~\cite{Zhang,Zhang2,Zhang3,Barcellona,Barcellona2,Gershnabel,Tutunnikov,Forbes,Forbes2,Forbes3,Yachmenev,Yurchenko,Cameron,Bradshaw,Bradshaw2,Shapiro,Salam,Fujimuraa,Shapiro3,Shapiro4,Drewsen,Wu2}.
-Among these methods~\cite{Zhang,Zhang2,Zhang3,Barcellona,Barcellona2,Gershnabel,Tutunnikov,Forbes,Forbes2,Forbes3,Yachmenev,Yurchenko,Cameron,Bradshaw,Bradshaw2,Shapiro,Salam,Fujimuraa,Shapiro3,Shapiro4,Drewsen,Wu2}, an interesting one is by a cyclic three-level ($\Delta$-type) configuration~\cite{Shapiro,Salam,Fujimuraa,Shapiro3,Shapiro4,Drewsen,Wu2}.
-In general, such a system is forbidden in natural atoms, but exist in chiral molecules and other symmetry-broken systems~\cite{Ansari,Blockley,Liu,WangZH2,Zhou}.
-For chiral molecules, the cyclic three-level model is special since the product of the corresponding three coupling strengths of the electric-dipole transition moments in the cyclic three-level model changes sign with enantiomers.
-Then, the overall phase of the product of the corresponding three coupling strengths differs by $\pi$ with two enantiomers~\cite{Kral2,Kral}.
-This property makes the cyclic three-level model feasible in the enantioseparation~\cite{Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu} and the enantio-discrimination~\cite{Hirota,Lehmann4,Jia1,Ye2,Chen,Xu,Kang,Chen2} of chiral molecules.
+Among these methods~\cite{Zhang,Zhang2,Zhang3,Barcellona,Barcellona2,Gershnabel,Tutunnikov,Forbes,Forbes2,Forbes3,Yachmenev,Yurchenko,Cameron,Bradshaw,Bradshaw2,Shapiro,Salam,Fujimuraa,Shapiro3,Shapiro4,Drewsen,Wu2}, an interesting one is based on a cyclic three-level ($\Delta$-type) configuration~\cite{Shapiro,Salam,Fujimuraa,Shapiro3,Shapiro4,Drewsen,Wu2}, which is formed by applying three electromagnetic fields to couple with the electric dipole transitions among three levels.
+In general, such a cyclic three-level system is forbidden in natural atoms whose states have certain (even or odd) parities, but it exists in chiral molecules and other symmetry-broken systems~\cite{Ansari,Blockley,Liu,WangZH2,Zhou}.
+For chiral molecules, the cyclic three-level model is special since the product of the three corresponding coupling strengths of the electric dipole transition moments changes sign with enantiomers.
+Then the overall phase of the product of the three corresponding coupling strengths differs by $\pi$ with two enantiomers~\cite{Kral2,Kral}.
+This property makes the cyclic three-level model feasible in the enantioseparation~\cite{Kral,Li3,Jia2,Ye1,Li2,ShapiroLiX,Torosov1,Torosov2,Wu} and the enantiodiscrimination~\cite{Hirota,Lehmann4,Jia1,Ye2,Chen,Xu,Kang,Chen2} of chiral molecules.